IaaS vs PaaS vs SaaS: Understanding the Differences

 - VPN is a technology for encrypting data transmitted by a company between the cloud and its physical data center;

 - User access control.
-For example, you can restrict access to individual virtual machines, or you can allow viewing of data, but prohibit making changes to it.
+For example, you can restrict access to individual virtual machines or allow viewing of data, prohibiting changing it.

 - Cloud storage for storing files, data or backups.
 They differ from ordinary cloud drives, which individual users deal with, with almost unlimited storage capacity and fast data access speed.

-- Backup and disaster recovery services that insure your infrastructure against falls and data loss when its individual nodes fail.
+- Backup and disaster recovery services ensure your infrastructure against falls and data loss when its individual nodes fail.

 Examples of IaaS

-There are several cloud infrustucture providers that you might be familiar with, such as DigitalOcean, Rackspace or Joyent.
+There are several cloud infrastructure providers that you might be familiar with, such as DigitalOcean, Rackspace or Joyent.

 Consider the PaaS

 Cloud service providers can provide pre-configured tools (platforms) for different tasks.
-The key difference between PaaS and IaaS is that here you have certain tools, for example, a database management system, machine learning or big data processing environment, industrial IoT (IIoT).
-They need to be customized to suit the needs of the company, but they don't need to be built from scratch.
-This saves developers time, for example, they do not need to fiddle with the development of the database, they can simply load information into it and work.
+The key difference between PaaS and IaaS is that here you have certain tools, for example, a database management system, machine learning or big data processing environment, and industrial IoT (IIoT).
+They must be customized to suit the company's needs but can be built from scratch.
+It saves developers time, for example, they do not need to fiddle with the development of the database, and they can load information into it and work.